cytoscape/cytoscape.js/README.md

  * `concat` : build the production (non-minified) JS
  * `zip` : minify and make a ZIP file for release
  * `clean` : deletes built files
+ * `test` : run the Node.js tests in the terminal and open the tests in the browser
  * `publish` : make a release and publish it; follow the terminal prompts, which contains individually (e.g. in case you'd like to skip something)
   * `test`
   * `version`